krikitup/MLGame/ReadMe.md

 ## Motivation
 Being a Scientific Computing master's student I have been working with different machine learning from the onset of my master's, after taking the course CIS 460, Computer Graphics by Prof Adam Mally, I was more curious about Game Dev and wanted to explore it further.
 After my futile tries at learning Unity, and Unreal in past, it seemed like the perfect opportunity to dive into it.
 I wanted to explore animation using ML, or movements for NPCs, to make it more dynamic, and system-driven.
-I also thought it'd be nice to implement a self-driving vehicle as I have done it before using CNNs, which uses a pretrained network and are slower, as there is very heavy computation involved.
+I also thought it'd be nice to implement a self-driving vehicle as I have done it before using CNNs, which use a pre-trained network and are slower, as there is very heavy computation involved.
 Therefore, in a controlled environment, we can simplify some of it, and instead use Ray-Casting for autonomous driving.

 ## Why Use Machine Learning in Gaming?